outbreak in Equatorial Guinea, race to test vaccines – breaking latest news-breakinglatest.news-Breaking Latest News

 Marburg virus symptoms

 Marburg virus is a very serious, often fatal disease.
-Sudden onset with nonspecific symptoms and signs such as high fever (39-40 C), severe headache, chills, malaise and body aches.
+Onset is sudden with nonspecific symptoms and signs such as high fever (39-40°C), severe headache, chills, malaise and body aches.
 After three days cramps and abdominal pain, nausea, vomiting and diarrhea may appear which can last up to a week.
-From the fifth to the seventh day, a maculopapular rash may appear and the clinical picture may worsen with the appearance of manifestations of haemorrhagic fever such as petechiae, mucosal and gastrointestinal haemorrhages.
+From the fifth to the seventh day, a maculopapular rash may appear and the clinical picture may worsen with the appearance of haemorrhagic fever manifestations such as petechiae, mucosal and gastrointestinal haemorrhages.

 possible candidates

 On the vaccination front, the main candidates are viral vector vaccines, similar to the Covid vaccine being developed by AstraZeneca, and monkey studies suggest they all offer strong protection against the virus.
-None of the vaccines is available in large quantities, the developers said at the WHO meeting.
+However, none of the vaccines is available in large quantities, the developers said at the WHO meeting.

-The largest stock owned by Johnson & Johnson, reported the news site STAT: the company has about 3,500 doses that it would be willing to donate.
+The largest stash is owned by Johnson & Johnson, the STAT news site reported: The company has about 3,500 doses it would be willing to donate.
 The Sabin Vaccine Institute candidate has also been shown to be safe and to induce an immune response in a Phase 1 study, but there are only a few hundred doses.
 Finally, Public Health Vaccines, which is developing a vaccine using the same platform as the Merck-authorized Ebola-Zaire vaccine, has about 300 doses.

 Only Janssen and Sabin’s vaccines have been tested in humans.